North Central Health District

 Williesha Hatcher is the Administrative Assistant with the SHINE Program, having previously worked for NCHD under the REACH Cooperative Grant as the Administrative Assistant.
 Ms. Hatcher works closely with all staff to ensure that all their needs are met, and she has spent the last year perfecting her craft in her role.
 She obtained an Associate’s degree in General Studies from Georgia Military College and is currently working on obtaining a Bachelor’s degree in Health Administration at The University of Phoenix.
 In her spare time, she spends time with her 7-year-old son; taking him to recreational basketball games and doing lots of adventurous things as he keeps her busy.

-Mankesia Brown is the Nutrition Coordinator for the SHINE Program.
+Mankesia Solomon is the Nutrition Coordinator for the SHINE Program.
 Previously, Mankesia worked as a customer service representative for the NCHD Women, Infants, and Children (WIC), where she provided pre- and post-natal moms, infants, and young children under five access to healthy food, breastfeeding support, and encouragement.
 She has also worked as a public health analyst for The Mahogany Group where she developed and managed multiple projects, conducted public health research, workforce development, etc. Mankesia has a Bachelor of Science in Public Health from Georgia College and State University and will graduate in May 2024 with a Master of Public Health from Virginia Union University.
 Mankesia enjoys reading, playing video games, and spending quality time with her family.

 Kristine (“Kristin”) Garner is the Early Care and Education (ECE) Coordinator for the SHINE program.
 She has worked for the State of Georgia for eight years.
 She has worked with at-risk youth for two years with Youth Challenge Academy (Department of Defense), and six years with NCHD in the areas of Breastfeeding, WIC, COVID Contact Tracing and Health Equity.
 She is also a Certified Car Seat Technician who works with local health departments, in communities, police departments, etc. making sure all babies are buckled up safely.
 She is currently working to complete her Bachelor’s Degree in Early Childhood Education at Grand Canyon University.
 In her spare time, she loves to read and knit, although most of her spare time is spent with her three children.